3 Basic Skin Care Tips

 What you need to actually do instead:

-- The obvious - make sure you cleanse your makeup off throughly at night
+- The obvious and basic skin care tip - make sure you cleanse off your makeup throughly at night

 - Use quality makeup products - at least the important ones such as foundation.
 If your skin is congested your foundation may be too oily or have an ingredient that is causing a reaction - no amount of allowing your skin to "breathe" will help this.
 The solution is to change the product (and might be the only solution you need)